 Will Howells – for providing me with an interesting perspective that only you could ever give.

-Hans Zimmer – for Interstallar.
+Hans Zimmer – for Interstellar.
 For Batman.
 For Inception.
 Your legacy will never die.

 Zak Peric – for simply, pushing me to be better.

-Jack Kelsey – for every enjoyable walk at lunch.
+Jack Kelsey – for every enjoyable and insightful long walk together.
 You’re probably the most interesting person on the planet.